prharms/news-query-nexis/README.md

 1. **Document Processing**: The tool scans the specified data directory for `.docx` files
 2. **Content Extraction**: Each document is parsed to extract articles and their content
 3. **Question Submission**: Your question and the combined document content are sent to Claude 4 Sonnet
+4. **Intelligent Batching**: Large documents are automatically split into manageable chunks and processed separately
+5. **Response Synthesis**: Multiple chunk responses are intelligently combined into a coherent final answer
-4. **Automatic Fallback**: If Claude 4 is overloaded, automatically tries Claude 3.5 Sonnet
+6. **Automatic Fallback**: If Claude 4 is overloaded, automatically tries Claude 3.5 Sonnet
-5. **Response with Citations**: Claude returns a concise answer with required citations (title, publication, date)
+7. **Response with Citations**: Claude returns a concise answer with required citations (title, publication, date)
-6. **Word Document Output**: Results are saved as professionally formatted Word documents with timestamps
+8. **Word Document Output**: Results are saved as professionally formatted Word documents with timestamps

 ## Error Handling

 The tool handles various error conditions:
 - Missing data directory
 - No `.docx` files found
-- Large documents exceeding token limits (automatic truncation)
+- Large documents exceeding token limits (automatic batching and chunking)
 - API overload conditions (automatic fallback to Claude 3.5)
 - API connection issues
 - Invalid API responses
 - UTF-8 encoding issues
+- Failed chunk processing (continues with remaining chunks)

 ## Configuration